-- If sick or dead bees cannot be found on the ground near the hive, collect 30 foragers as they land at the hive entrance.
+- If sick or dead bees cannot be found on the ground near the hive, collect 30 foragers when they land at the hive entrance.
 If the entrance is closed for a brief period, foragers will land at the entrance and can be easily caught.

 - If none of the above options are available, collect bees from top bars of the frames inside the hive, preferably in the honey super where older bees are likely to be found.
 Spores of nosema are more likely to be found in older bees.

 - Chill the samples in a refrigerator to keep them as fresh as possible until forwarded to the laboratory.
-This will help to prevent growth of fungi and moulds.
+This will help prevent growth of fungi and moulds.

-Information to be provided with samples
+Information to provide with the samples

-- your name and contact details (address, telephone, fax, email) so the diagnosis can be sent to you.
+- your name and contact details (address, telephone, fax, email) so the diagnosis can be sent to you

-- beekeeper registration brand number allotted by the department.
+- beekeeper registration brand number allotted by the department

-- date sample was collected.
+- date sample was collected

-- hive number to enable you to identify where the sample was taken.
+- hive number to enable you to identify where the sample was taken

-- location (district) of the apiary.
+- location (district) of the apiary

 - the disease you suspect may be present.